 Stock up at Nob Hill foods and the Monday Farmers Market.
 Bring your own bags, they charge $0.25 for each bag if you don’t.

 - Beach House Lovers Point: 620 Ocean View Blvd. at Lovers Point

 - Experienced travelers find that eating dinner close to their lodgings the first night in a location is a sound practice.
 Walk along the Monterey Recreation Trail to the Beach House Lovers Point and enjoy the breathtaking shoreline view to Monterey from the comfort of the heated patio.
 The Sunset Supper, a special menu of fresh seafood and tasty ingredients, when travelers are seated between 4:00 and 5:30.
 There is plenty of parking available if walking is not an option.

 - Red House Café: 662 Lighthouse Ave.

-- Eat breakfast in this quaint early 20th Century red bungalow for a taste of freshly made dishes such as rich Cinnamon Brioche French Toast, or the light Red House Frittata made with spinach, artichoke and red pepper frittata.
+- Eat breakfast in this quaint early 20th Century red bungalow for a taste of freshly made dishes such as rich Cinnamon Brioche French Toast, or the light Red House Frittata made with spinach, artichoke, and red peppers.
 Finish with a bowl of bright fruit and honey cream.
 Friends and visitors alike linger over strong coffee and newspapers discussing current events or their daily outings.
-Locals and visitors linger over coffee after breakfast is served to locals linger over coffee and their papers or discuss politics with

 Places to stay:

 - The Old St. Angela Inn; 321 Central Avenue; 831-372-3246; oldstangelainn.com.
-This romantic Bed and Breakfast inn has nine unique rooms distinctively decorated individually and warmth in the craftsman style of the original house, all with private bath.
+This romantic bed and breakfast inn has nine unique rooms distinctively decorated in the warm craftsman style of the original house, all with private baths.
 Indulge in breakfasts and “afternoon teas” which include wine, tea, or coffee and homemade cookies, all prepared from scratch.